milosmrda/elementary-panel-logomark/README.md

 killall wingpanel; wingpanel &"
 ```

+## logo switching

+To try a different logo, paste the corresponding command from the table in step 1, then run `killall wingpanel; wingpanel &`.

 ## reversal

 To reverse the effects of the above code, paste this block in the terminal: